-William Ndatila — perhaps better known by his Instagram handle @williamcult — is a designer and commercial artist who helms his own brand, CULT11AD, and has collaborated with fashion’s biggest names, such as Gucci, Fantastic Man and AnOther Man, to name a few.
-But while he uses his social media influence to platform other artists publicly, privately Ndatila battles with the scars of a nearly life-ruining drug habit.
+William Ndatira — perhaps better known by his Instagram handle @williamcult — is a designer and commercial artist who helms his own brand, CULT11AD, and has collaborated with fashion’s biggest names, such as Gucci, Fantastic Man and AnOther Man, to name a few.
+But while he uses his social media influence to platform other artists publicly, privately Ndatira battles with the scars of a nearly life-ruining drug habit.
 Born in Burundi, raised in Switzerland and now based between London and Johannesburg, the artist’s journey in life has been much more than simply a geographical one.
-Here, in his own words for INDIE, Ndatila recounts his battle with drugs, addiction and finding his way out of the darkness, into the light.
+Here, in his own words for INDIE, Ndatira recounts his battle with drugs, addiction and finding his way out of the darkness, into the light.

 It’s a strange form of darkness whose presence you can feel, yet which does not overshadow your life.
 The memories of being a drug addict are still fresh and they keep me from going back; it’s been almost ten years but the darkness still haunts me.

 When I think about doing drugs or drinking, it’s not the good times that come to the fore; it’s not the fun times, parties and club nights, but the tail-end of my addiction: it’s the rock-bottom moments, the nights on a cold prison floor, the desperation of getting heroin or cocaine; it’s driving high on painkillers and alcohol, crashing into the back of cars in peak hour traffic, and the loneliness and strange moments where I had no friends, freebasing cocaine in a flat with two cats.
 It’s a door I can open at any moment, any time I am offered drugs or alcohol.